Chilean is first foreign fatality in Venezuela unrest

 More than 1,300 have been arrested during the unrest, with 92 still behind bars, according to the government.
 More than 300 people have been injured during the unrest.

-Additional reporting by Fabian Cambero in Santiago and Javier Farias in San Cristobal; editing by Brian Ellsworth, Tom Perry and G Crosse
+Additional reporting by Javier Farias in San Cristobal, Daniel Wallis and Girish Gupta in Caracas, and Fabian Cambero in Santiago; Editing by Brian Ellsworth, Tom Perry, G Crosse and Lisa Shumaker